chauvinSimon/My_Bibliography_for_Research_on_Autonomous_Driving/README.md

   - Include **dynamic features**, such as the `time-headway`, in the linear combination of the cost function, to take the **interactions** between traffic participants into account.
   - Combine IRL with a trajectory planner based on **_"conformal spatiotemporal state lattices"_**.
     - The motivation is to deal with _continuous_ state and action spaces and handle the presence of _dynamic obstacles_.
-    - Several advantages (_I honnestly did not understand that point_): the ability to exploit the structure of the environment, to **consider time as part of the state-space** and respect the non-holonomic motion constraints of the vehicle.
+    - Several advantages (_I honestly did not understand that point_): the ability to exploit the structure of the environment, to **consider time as part of the state-space** and respect the non-holonomic motion constraints of the vehicle.

 - One term: **"_planning-based motion prediction_"**.
   - The resulting reward function can be used to **generate trajectory** (for prediction), using optimal control.
   - Simply put, it can be assumed that each vehicle in the scene behaves in the **"risk-averse"** manner **encoded by the model**, i.e. choosing actions leading to the lowest cost / highest reward.
-  - This method is also called "**model**-based prediction" since it relies on a reward function or on the models of a MDP.
+  - This method is also called "**model**-based prediction" since it relies on a reward function or on the models of an MDP.
-  - This prediction tool is not used alone but rather coupled with some **DBN-based maneuver estimation** (detailed in the [section on prediction](#Prediction_and_Manoeuvre_Recognition)).
+  - This prediction tool is not used alone but rather coupled with some **DBN-based manoeuvre estimation** (detailed in the [section on prediction](#Prediction_and_Manoeuvre_Recognition)).

 </details>